An Introduction to Quantum Computing, Without the Physics: Operations on qubits

-But $\braket{\phi}{\psi} = \braket{\phi}{\psi}^2$ is only true if $\braket{\phi}{\psi}$ is equal to 0 or to 1, contradicting the fact that $\ket{\phi}, \ket{\psi}$ are arbitrary quantum states. \end{proof} } The above proposition shows that we cannot copy a quantum state.
+The above proposition shows that we cannot copy an arbitrary quantum state.
+We remark that the proof does not rule out the possibility of constructing a gate that copies a specific quantum state.
+In other words, if we know what quantum state we want to copy, one could construct a unitary matrix to do that; but it is impossible to construct a single unitary matrix to copy all possible states.
 This establishes that we cannot ``cheat'' the destructive effect of a measurement by simply cloning the state before the measurement.
-Hence, whenever we run a circuit that produces an output quantum state, in general we can only reproduce the output quantum state only by repeating all the steps of the algorithm.
+Hence, whenever we run a circuit that produces an output quantum state, in general we can reproduce the output quantum state only by repeating all the steps of the algorithm.